romaintrovallet/tutorials/NCS_BLE_DFU.md

 ![Picture of VSCode where the place to click is higlighted](img/NCS/sample.png)

-Then select the bt sample by searching `bluetooth/peripheral_lbs`
+Then select the bt sample by searching `plb`

 ![Picture of VSCode where the place to click is higlighted](img/NCS/BLE/ble_lbs_sample.png)